ABedmar/radon-project/README.md

 ### Normalization

-[limma](https://bioconductor.org/packages/release/bioc/html/limma.html) is a package for the analysis of gene expression data arising from microarray or RNA-seq technologies,and [edgeR](http://bioconductor.org/packages/release/bioc/html/edgeR.html) implements a range of statistical methodology based on the negative binomial distributions, including empirical Bayes estimation, exact tests, generalized linear models and quasi-likelihood tests.
+[limma](https://bioconductor.org/packages/release/bioc/html/limma.html) is a package for the analysis of gene expression data arising from microarray or RNA-seq technologies, and [edgeR](http://bioconductor.org/packages/release/bioc/html/edgeR.html) implements a range of statistical methodology based on the negative binomial distributions, including empirical Bayes estimation, exact tests, generalized linear models and quasi-likelihood tests.
 With this packages we can normalize our data
 ```
 library("limma")
 library("edgeR")